Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Recognising labour and giving birth

-Giving birth to your baby is an emotional and life changing event!
-It’s exciting and every experience of labour is different.
+Giving birth to your baby can be an emotional and life changing event.
+It can be exciting and every experience of labour is different.
 Your health professionals will do everything they can to make this a positive experience.

 It is important that you are involved in any decisions about your care during labour.
 There are lots of choices to consider, but it is good to understand what to expect from labour and plan your birthing options well in advance of your baby’s arrival.